 Charges for tuition and fees, billing, and payments are the jurisdiction of the University Office of Student Financial Services (SFS), located in Kent Hall.
 The SIPA Financial Aid Office does not send bills nor collect payments.
 You can visit the SFS website at http://sfs.columbia.edu.
 Billing is by the semester, and SFS will send your bill to your Columbia email address (your UNI) a few weeks prior to the beginning of the start of the term.
 You must pay the term tuition and fees in full by the due date listed on your Estimated Term Invoice.
 A late fee of $150 will be charged if you do not pay by the due date.
-Finance charges will be assessed on unpaid balances at 12 percent per annum.
+Finance charges are then subsequently assessed on unpaid balances at 12 percent per annum, on a monthly basis.

 Please note that as of November 1, 2016, Columbia will no longer accept cash payments for tuition, fees or housing charges.

 For the University's billing dates, please click here.